dumeez/credit-card-validator/README.md

 ### Use

-To check if a card number is valid, you have to call validateCard function.
+To check if a card number is valid, you have to call validateCard function from creditCardValidator module.
 You can call this function every time the user enter a letter in an input.
 Here an example :
 ```sh